Acne Scar Removal

 Causes of Acne Scars

 Most people could see acne scars when they finally treat the acne on their body.
 This risk of getting acne scars may increase when the person:

-Has inflammatory (reddish, swollen, and painful) acne: The may be acne cysts and nodules.
-This is the type of acne that penetrates into the deeper part of the skin and causing damages to the skin.
+Has inflammatory (reddish, swollen, and painful) acne: There may be acne cysts and nodules.
+This is the type of acne that penetrates into the deeper part of the skin and causing damage to the skin.

 Reluctant in treating inflammatory acne.
 The more time you leave the inflammatory acne, the higher the risk of becoming an acne scar.